How to Decrystallize Honey

 How to Decrystallize Honey in a Plastic Bottle

-If you have a crystallized plastic bear, you have a extra step to perform.
-Putting a plastic bear or any plastic container in hot water may result in melting the bear.
+If you need to decrystallize a plastic honey bear (or similar), you have some extra considerations.
+Putting a plastic bear or any plastic container in very hot water may result in melting the bear.

 And, as we have already discussed the microwave is not a good option either.
 You will melt your bear and ruin the nutritional value of your honey.

 You have a couple of options.
-If it is thick but not solid, perhaps you can transfer it to a glass jar.
+If the honey is thick but not solid, perhaps you can transfer it to a glass jar.
 And then, proceed with a hot water bath.

 What if the honey is solid in your plastic container?
 Create a water bath similar to the one outlined earlier.
 But, this time keep the water temperature lower than 100° F.